Spring Garden Revival

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Natick

-Effective post-planting care is essential for garden longevity.
-The establishment period requires daily monitoring and intensive care for 3–4 weeks.
-Integrated Pest Management (IPM) should follow a hierarchy: cultural practices (mulching, proper spacing), mechanical controls (handpicking pests), biological controls (introducing beneficial insects), and chemical controls only as a last resort.
+After planting, provide intensive care for 3–4 weeks, monitoring soil moisture and plant health daily.
+Implement Integrated Pest Management (IPM) by prioritizing cultural controls (mulching, proper spacing), followed by mechanical (handpicking pests), biological (introducing beneficial insects), and chemical methods only as a last resort.
 Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
-Utilize the UMass Extension Plant Diagnostic Lab for problem identification.
-Regular maintenance includes deadheading, division every 3–5 years, fall cutback, and spring cleanup.
+Utilize the UMass Extension Plant Diagnostic Lab for accurate diagnostics.
+Maintain gardens through deadheading, division every 3–5 years, fall cutback, and spring cleanup for long-term vitality.

 What Neighborhoods Do We Serve Throughout Natick, MA?